NOC-MSM/SEAsia/docs/source/AMM60_archer_livljobs.rst

   /

 ---
-Injected a **PENDING** 9 Feb 2018.
-To try and do cold starts from AMM60 T,S output
+Injected *(9 Feb 2018)*.
+To try and do cold starts from AMM60 T,S output.
+It works.
 ----

 Dead end reading in baroclinic boundary conditions.
 Run terminates without an error::